withcopper/docs/Copper-Privacy-Policy.md

 #### We collect information that you provide us or give us permission to access, including the following information:

 **Information You Provide or Allow Us to Access**: In order to use Copper, you may choose to provide us with information such as name, address, phone number, email address, and date of birth.
 You may also give us permission to access information stored on your device, such as location, address book information, photos, and videos.
 Over time we intend to add more types of information based on feedback from users like you and the developers that use Copper.
-When you use Copper to create an account with the services that work with Copper (our “Applications”), we will ask your permission to share select pieces of your information with them so that you can create a new account or sign in to an existing account with each service.
+When you use Copper to create an account with the services that work with Copper (our “**Application Providers**”), we will ask your permission to share select pieces of your information with them so that you can create a new account or sign in to an existing account with each service.

 **Communications**: If you contact us directly, such as when you request customer support or communicate with us via email, text message, or social media sites, we will receive your contact information and any additional information you provide.